brajeshwar/brajeshwar.github.io/_posts/2010/2010-10-21-can-you-plan-too-much-when-creating-a-new-business.md

----
-layout: post
-title: Can you plan too much when creating a new business?
+# Can you plan too much when creating a new business?
----

 We all know that running a successful business means that you must plan your strategy and refine your tactics.
 The article <a href="http://bsng.lithium.com/t5/The-Industry-Word/5-Dangerous-Business-Planning-Myths/ba-p/5781">5 Dangerous Business Planning Myths</a> describes that all businesses must plan carefully.
 Regardless of what business you are in, if you fail to plan you might as well plan to fail.